mvolkmann/blog/src/ocaml.md

 OCaml has a number of notable features including:

 - strong static type checking
-- strong type inference (almost never need to specify types)
+- incredible type inference (almost never need to specify types)
-- most terse syntax possible for defining and calling functions
+- very terse syntax for defining and calling functions
 - pattern matching with many ways to match
 - automatic function currying
 - functional programming (not as pure as Haskell, but more pragmatic)
 - object-oriented programming (though not often used)
 - variant types (like enums with associated values)
 - polymorphic types (OCaml's version of generics)
-- interesting implementing of modules
+- interesting implementation of modules
 - pragmatic approach to mutability
   (immutable by default, but can opt-in to some mutability)
 - automatic garbage collection